 Going back to the home country may be daunting

 Dr. Bruce Taylor recently retired after a career of nearly 40 years in the field of higher education.
 He has worked in Hong Kong, Kuwait, Macau, Kazakhstan, Cambodia, and The United Arab Emirates.
 Dr. Taylor served in a variety of higher education positions ranging from faculty, academic administration, accreditation commissioner, and university President.
 He has his Bachelor’s from The University of Akron, Masters from the University of North Carolina, and a PhD in Urban Planning from Harvard University.
 Bruce serves as a consultant for Edu Alliance.

 Edu Alliance Group, Inc. (EAG) is an education consulting firm located in Abu Dhabi, the United Arab Emirates, and Bloomington, Indiana, USA.
 We assist higher education institutions worldwide on a variety of mission-critical projects.
 Our consultants have accomplished university/college leaders who share the benefit of their experience to diagnose and solve challenges.

 EAG has provided consulting and successful solutions for higher education institutions in Australia, Egypt, Georgia, India, Kazakhstan, Morocco, Nigeria, Uganda, United Arab Emirates, and the United States.

 Edu Alliance offers higher education institutions consulting services worldwide.
-Our US office specializes in assisting universities on international projects and partnerships.
-If you like to know more how Edu Alliance can best serve you, please contact Dean Hoke at firstname.lastname@example.org
+If you like to know more about how Edu Alliance can best serve you, please contact Dean Hoke at firstname.lastname@example.org